Bryan Patrick Miller: Arrest and trial

 In 2014, Colleen M. Fitzpatrick helped police narrow down the list of suspects to five men with the surname Miller.
 In January 2015, police covertly collected a DNA sample from Bryan Miller at a Chili's restaurant, which matched evidence from both murders.
 He was arrested and charged with two counts of first-degree murder, kidnapping, and sexual assault.
 Miller had been a suspect at the time of the murders, but not charged for lack of evidence.
 Fitzpatrick believes this was the first cold case solved by genetic genealogy.

 Miller pleaded not guilty by reason of insanity, claiming he suffered from dissociative disorders stemming from childhood trauma.
 In January 2022, he was found competent to stand trial.
 He waived his right to a jury trial, and in April 2023, he was found guilty by Superior Court Judge Suzanne Cohen.

 Sentencing

 On June 7, 2023, Miller was sentenced to death for both murders, along with additional prison terms for related charges.
 He is currently on death row at the Rincon Unit of the Arizona State Prison Complex – Tucson.
 His sentence triggers an automatic appeal.

-Miller gave interviews after sentencing in which he maintained he did not commit the murders and disagreed with defense experts who testified dissociative amnesia mean he could not remember anything about the murders.
+Miller gave interviews after sentencing in which he maintained he did not commit the murders and disagreed with defense experts who testified dissociative amnesia means he could not remember anything about the murders.

 Other suspected crimes

 Miller is suspected in the 1992 disappearance of 13-year-old Brandy Myers.
 He allegedly confessed to his ex-wife about abducting and dismembering a young girl matching Myers' description, though he has not been formally charged.
 Phoenix Police recommended murder charges against Miller for the death of Myers, but the county attorney's office under Bill Montgomery declined to prosecute.

-He is also believed to be involved in other stabbings and attacks dating back to his adolescence.
+He is also believed to have been involved in other stabbings and attacks dating back to his adolescence.

 Media

 The case was featured in a 2023 episode of 48 Hours titled "Unmasking the Zombie Hunter".
 The Dateline episode, "On the Hunt for The Zombie Hunter" also covers the case.
 It has also been covered in the True Crime Arizona Podcast: The Zombie Hunter by KTVK.

-Detective Troy Hillman, the lead cold case detective, published a forthcoming book regarding the investigation.
+In October 2025, Detective Troy Hillman, the lead cold case detective, published a book regarding the investigation.